LisaKalfhues/Cardiovascular_disease_Predictor/README.md

 # Cardiovascular disease Predictor
-A binary classification machine learning model to predict heart conditions based on a heart dataset combining common clinical features which are connected to heart diseases
+A binary classification machine learning model to predict heart conditions based on a heart dataset combining common clinical features

 ## About the project
 During the project the dataset was firstly used to perfom data analytics and secondly used to implement and evaluate a machine learning model to predict the occurence of a heart failure based on clinical features from patients.